DestroyedClone/RiskOfBulletstorm/README.md

 [unimplemented] Ring of Triggers: Using an equipment fires your primary attack in all directions for 3 (+1 per stack) seconds

-Ring of Fire Resistance: Clears all stacks of Fire on the user upon taking damage.
+Ring of Fire Resistance: Prevents being inflicted with fire damage.
+Replaced with a random red if you already have one.

 Unity: +0.1 (0.05 per stack) damage per unique item in inventory